-Style WALTZ Approved Figures 10.
-Basic Hairpin, Any Continuity/Running Step(s) Ending curved and checked 123 timing only 11.
-Body & Picture Lines: Oversway, Contra Check, Same Foot Lunge, Right & Left Lunges, Explosions, Hovers, Developés.
+tyle WALTZ Approved Figures 1.
+Open Left Box Turn & Open Right Box Turn 10.
+Basic Hairpin, Any Continuity/Running Step(s) Ending curved and checked 123 timing only 2.
+Open Twinkles: Single, Progressive, Passing, Right and Left Twinkles with opposite feet.
+11. Body & Picture Lines: Oversway, Contra Check, Same Foot Lunge, Right & Left Lunges, Explosions, Hovers, Developés.
 Maximum of 2 bars.
-Opposite feet only except Same Foot Lunge 12.
-Kicks, Rondes, Developés no more than waist high 13.
-Basic Standing Spins.
-Traditional and Alt Traditional hold only, both partners feet on floor, up to 2 bars with 1 syncopation per bar 14.
-Continuous Partnership Pivots-Up to 2 bars with 1 syncopation allowed 15.
-Outside Swivels, Fans, Gem, Zig-Zags 16.
+Opposite feet only except Same Foot Lunge 3.
+Continuity/Progressive Twinkles danced with 123 timing in any allowable Hold, Position, Proximity with/without turn ( Running Steps, Traveling Cross, In and Out, Butterfly, Flip Flops, Hand to Hand Back to Back ) 12.
+Kicks, Rondes, Developés no more than waist high 4.
+Grapevine to Left or Right - Single or Double Hand Hold 13.
+Basic Runarounds.
+Traditional and Alt Traditional hold only, both partners running forward, fee on floor, up to 2 bars with 1 syncopation per bar.
+Both dancers moving their feet in synchronized timing.
+5. Syncopated Locks and Chasses (single syncopation allowed) 14.
+Continuous Partnership Pivots-Up to 2 bars with 1 syncopation allowed 6.
+Syncopated Underarm Turns-and Solo Turns Spins.
+One syncopation per bar 15.
+Outside Swivels, Fans, Gems, Zig-Zags 7.
+Fallaway movements, Fallaway Reverse Turn Slip Pivot, Fallaway Grapevine 16.
 Right Shadow work allowed on the same foot with basic 123 timing.
-17. Right Shadow work allowed on the same foot with a single syncopation for Chasses and Locks danced with no turn or up to 1 / 4 turn.
-18. R Shadow to L Shadow Switches/Twinkles progressing.
-The figure may not be turned and is limited to one pass to Left Shadow PROXIMITIES ALLOWED: All Bronze Proximities • Apart One bar only 3/4 Time = 3 beats to a bar 5/4 Time = 5 beats to a bar TIMINGS ALLOWED: All Bronze Timings 1&23 12&3 123& 1(2)3 or 12&3 to or from Right Shadow Foot Change only Picture lines in allowable Holds and Positions maximum 2 bars Where Same Foot is allowed, a foot change timing (by the leader or follower) of one syncopation or Canter/hesitation timing within the bar may be used.
-2 bars maximum allowed for Picture lines in allowable Holds and Positions.
+Restricted to a maximum of 8 consecutive bars.
+8. Weaves 17.
+Right Shadow work allowed on the same foot with a single syncopation for Chasses and Locks danced with no turn or up to / 4 turn.
+Restricted to 8 consecutive bars.
+9. Chair and Slip Pivot, Wing 18.
+R Shadow to L Shadow Switches/Twinkles progressing.
+The figure may not be turned and is limited to one pass to Left Shadow 11.
+Quick Open Reverse HOLDS ALLOWED: All Bronze Holds Handshake Hold Alternative Hold Silver Cross Hand Hold sustained No Hold One bar only Note: 'Hand(s) to Body Hold" as defined is a Gold Level Hold only PROXIMITIES ALLOWED: All Bronze Proximities Apart One bar only 3/4 Time = 3 beats to a bar POSITIONS ALLOWED: All Bronze Positions And promenade position used for Fallaway movements. • Same Foot Lunge Position • Right Same Foot Shadow Position (Lady in Front) is restricted to 8 TIMINGS ALLOWED: All Bronze Timings 1&amp;23 12&amp;3 123&amp; 1(2)3 or 12&amp;3 to or from Right Shadow Foot Change only Picture lines in allowable Holds and Positions maximum 2 bars